-Lou Smith is a Narrm (Melbourne)-based poet and researcher of Welsh, Jamaican and English heritage who grew up in Muloobinba (Newcastle, NSW).
-Her writing has appeared in various Australian and international journals and anthologies, and her first book of poetry riversalt was published by Flying Islands Books in 2015.
-Lou has a PhD in creative writing from The University of Melbourne, her research and writing exploring both place and the photographic image as sites of memory.
-Lou was the recipient of a 2016 Wheeler Centre Hot Desk Fellowship.
+Lou Smith is a poet and researcher of Welsh, Jamaican and English heritage who lives and works on Wurundjeri country in Narrm, Melbourne, and who grew up on Awabakal and Worimi country in Muloobinba, Newcastle, NSW.
+Her writing has appeared in various Australian and international journals and anthologies such as Wasafiri, Blue Bottle, The Lifted Brow, Soft Surface, Caribbean Quarterly, Nine Muses Poetry and Small Axe Salon.
+Her first book of poetry riversalt was published by Flying Islands Books in 2015.
+Lou has a PhD in creative writing from The University of Melbourne.
+She has received various grants and awards including a commendation in the Overland Magazine Judith Wright Prize for New and Emerging Poets and a Wheeler Centre Hot Desk Fellowship.
+Lou works as an editor, proofreader and sessional teacher of Creative Writing.

 You can contact Lou via email at: